joao-oak/Database-Grades/README.md

 **2. Creation of SQL script (grades.sql):**
 This script will create the tables in the database.
 For this section we also created 2 triggers:

-- trigger_validate_exam_room_capacity: this trigger was created on attendance table.
-It makes sure that the amount of students that are going to do an exam is not greater than the   capacity of the room;
+- trigger_validate_exam_room_capacity: this trigger raises an error if we try to insert into the table attendance a number of student_id(s) for an  exam_id taking place on a room_id that overflows the capacity of the room. ;

-- trigger_validate_exam_room_constraints: this trigger was also created on attendance.
-It guarantees that id there's any student with a disability, the room needs to be assecible for him.
-On the other hand, it also asure that if the exam needs to be in a room with projector or computer, the room has this devices.
+- trigger_validate_exam_room_constraints: this trigger raises an error if we try to insert into the table attendance a student with a disability in a room that is not accessiible.
+On the other hand, it also raises an error if the exam needs to be in a room with projector or computer, the room don't this devices.

+Besides the main sql code(grades.sql), we also created a separate folder called helper where we have a python code (Load_aux.py) with the databases configuration from the .ini file were we load the whole dataset, an sql code with DQL, DML, inserts and testing (including trigger testing).

 **3. Load the Data into the Data Base (load_grades.py):**